 The British Library holds one of the most important collections of Hebrew manuscripts.
 The core of the Library’s collection is in the foundation collections, and the holdings gradually expanded during the nineteenth and twentieth centuries.
 Of the approximately 3000 manuscripts around 300 have some type of decoration.
 All of the illuminated manuscripts and those with significant decoration (109 in total) are now included in the Catalogue of Illuminated Manuscripts.
 The inclusion of these manuscripts, currently illustrated by over 1100 images, with further images to be added in the autumn 2011, was made possible through grants from the American Trust for the British Library in memory of William T. Golden, the Harold Hyam Wingate Foundation, Roger and Julie Baskes, Chicago, USA, and an anonymous donor.
+Most of the illuminated manuscripts included in this catalogue have been fully digitised.

 The Hebrew illuminated manuscripts included in the Catalogue are from the following collections: Additional (47), Oriental (38), and Harley (19), and one from each of Sloane, King’s, Egerton and the India Office.
 These manuscripts range from the tenth to the fifteenth century with two additional eighteenth-century Haggadot.
 Their geographical division is just as wide, including Europe, Northern Africa and the East.
 The majority of the codices, however, were made between the thirteenth and the fifteenth century in Italy, Germany, Spain, and Portugal.
 Most of them contain religious works, such as biblical and different liturgical texts, but there are a number of legal, philosophical and scientific books as well.
 Of the 109 manuscripts, 46 have a colophon providing either the name of the scribe or the date of completion, or sometimes both.
 Interestingly, there are no English Hebrew illuminated manuscripts in the collection.